psemdel/py-trading-bot/docs/automatic_orders.md

     Select the actions you want to trade.
 Go in the admin panel and click on Stratcandidates.
 There should be an item "normal" (otherwise create it).
 Click on it and select the actions you want to trade (press ctrl to select several).

     To perform the orders automatically, go in the admin panel and first go to the corresponding strategy, here "normal", and check "Perform order".
 Do the same for the corresponding stock exchange.
+Eventually in trading_bot/settings.py PERFORM_ORDER must be set to true.

     The strategy used for this is defined in reporting/models.py in the function perform_normal_strat().